hashicorp/terraform-provider-vault/website/docs/r/namespace.html.md

 ## Tutorials

 Refer to the [Codify Management of Vault Enterprise Using Terraform](https://learn.hashicorp.com/tutorials/vault/codify-mgmt-enterprise) tutorial for additional examples using Vault namespaces.
+For HCP Vault use [Codify Management of HCP Vault](https://learn.hashicorp.com/tutorials/cloud/vault-codify-mgmt?in=vault/cloud-ops).